It's like having a pharmacist for a best friend

 Stomach and intestinal problems: If you have or have had a stomach or intestinal ulcer, or have ulcerative colitis, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

-Tuberculosis: People who have had tuberculosis should discuss with their doctor how this medication may affect their medical condition, how their medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+Tuberculosis: Corticosteroids, such as hydrocortisone, can cause tuberculosis infection to flare up.
+If you have had tuberculosis, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Vaccines: Live vaccines (e.g., BCG, yellow fever, measles, mumps, rubella) should not be given to people taking doses of this medication that are enough to suppress the immune system.
 Killed or inactivated vaccines may not be as effective for people who are taking this medication.